Private Victory

 Not procrastinating, which is "putting off until later that which would best be done today."

 There is a certain order in the progression of things.
 Keeping that order helps to advance you closer to your goal.
-Getting things out of sync results in delays, and possible denial.
+Getting things out of sync results in delays, and possible dead ends.

 Keep this in mind: "Procrastination is not your friend.
-With it, you can not win."
+If you persist in it, you cannot win."

-If you rated yourself "4" or below on either of the habits listed above, take action today to improve your skills in these areas.
+If you rated yourself "4" or below on either one of the habits listed above, you can take action today to improve your skills in these areas.

 Are you looking to improve your relationship with your boss?
 If so, the Boss Relationship Worksheet will help you better understand and communicate more effectively with your immediate supervisor.